Pidcock claims first Tour win with Froome third

 It sent the world cyclo-cross champion and Olympic mountain bike champion back into the top 10 overall, as Jonas Vingegaard retained the yellow jersey.

-Four-time Tour champion Froome, 37, was challenging for a stage win for the first time since suffering severe injuries in a crash in 2019.

-Pidcock is only the second Briton to win on the Alpe d'Huez after Geraint Thomas in 2018, when a stage last ended there.
+Pidcock is only the second Briton to win on the summit of Alpe d'Huez after Geraint Thomas in 2018, when a stage last ended there.

-"It's not bad that, is it?
-If I get dropped every other day, I don't care," Pidcock joked.
+Asked afterwards when he knew he would win a testing 165km route that had begun in Briancon and took in two other huge mountains, the Col du Galibier and the Col de la Croix de Fer, Pidcock replied: "Honestly, only with 800m to go.

+"I didn't really know what to do.
+I kept going because I didn't want to get caught.
+I don't know if I went too hard or whatever, but actually I paced it really well."

+As well as battling stifling heat in the Alps, he had to ride through a wall of fans as spectators packed the roadside, creating a unique and raucous atmosphere for all the riders.

+"That was unbelievable, one of the craziest experiences ever," Pidcock added.
+"I could barely hear anything, I've probably got hearing damage.

-"It was one of my best experiences in cycling, it was unreal - slaloming through people's flags and fists [on the final climb, which was packed with raucous spectators]."
+"It was just ridiculous - there were many points where I thought I was going to get taken out - but it was one of my best experiences in cycling.
+It was unreal, slaloming through people's flags and fists."

+A first stage win on the Tour since 2016 ultimately eluded Froome, but the 37-year-old clearly relished his performance in what was his best day in the race since suffering severe injuries in a crash in 2019.

+"I gave it absolutely everything I had today to win the stage, and I don't have any regrets," Froome said.

+"I am going to keep pushing.
+I don't know where my limits are, but I am going to keep trying to improve and hopefully get back to winning ways again."

+It was also a productive day for Thomas, who finished with two-time defending champion Tadej Pogacar and race leader Vingegaard, rolling over the line in seventh.

-Thomas, who went on to win the Tour in 2018, finished seventh on Thursday to leave the 36-year-old Welshman third overall.
+That was enough for the 36-year-old Welshman, who went on to win the Tour after his victory here in 2018, to move up into third overall.

-Two-time defending champion Tadej Pogacar finished fifth on the stage to move from third to second overall.

-He lost the yellow jersey to Vingegaard on Wednesday, when both he and Thomas finished almost two-and-a-half minutes adrift of the Dane.
+Pogacar is now second, while Romain Bardet fell two places to fourth after being dropped in the final 5km.

+Vingegaard, who took the yellow jersey from Pogacar in dramatic style on stage 11, looked content to protect his lead and comfortably dealt with two attacks by Pogacar in the closing stages.

 - Tour de France 2022: Stage 12 - as it happened